How to measure the spin of invisible states in $e^+e^- \to \gamma + X$

-The chiral Belle programme is the proposal to use a polarized electron beam to collide with an unplarised positron beam~\cite{Forti:2022mti}.
-Since the amplitude for hidden photon and axion-strahlung production is dominated by electrons and positrons with opposite helicities, whereas the production of axions through coupling to electrons is dominated by electrons and positrons with equal helicities this won't have a qualitative effect on the differential production cross sections.
+The chiral Belle programme is the proposal to use a polarized electron beam to collide with an unpolarized positron beam~\cite{Forti:2022mti}.
+Since the amplitude for hidden photon and axion-strahlung production is dominated by electrons and positrons with opposite helicities, whereas the production of axions through coupling to electrons is dominated by electrons and positrons with equal helicities, this won't have a qualitative effect on the differential production cross-sections.
 If \emph{both} the electron and positron beams are polarized, one can distinguish the hidden photon from an axion.
-If electron and positron are polarized with \emph{equal} helicity the signal would be suppressed by $m_e^2/s^2$ with respect to the unpolarized case in the case of a hidden photon.
-In contrast, the leading term for the cross section for axions produced via electron couplings remains unchanged for electron and positron beams with equal helicities.
+In the case of a hidden photon, if electron and positron are polarized with \emph{equal} helicity, the signal would be suppressed by $m_e^2/s$ with respect to the unpolarized case.
+In contrast, the leading term for the cross-section for axions produced via electron couplings remains unchanged for electron and positron beams with equal helicities.
 These two production channels have the same angular distribution, but with the polarization of both beams one can significantly reduce the contribution of either channel, distinguishing them from one another.
-Similarly, in the context of a dark vector boson the angular distribution of the polarized differential cross-section of $e^+ e^- \to Z_d \gamma$ can be used to distinguish between vector and axial-vector couplings~\cite{Lee:2020tpn}.
-We focus on longitudinal polarizations here, but for electron and positron beams with transversal polarization the information from the azimuthal angular distribution can be used to further discriminate between background and signal~\cite{Renard:1981es,Hikasa:1985qi,Ananthanarayan:2004xf}.
+Similarly, in the context of a dark vector boson $Z_d$, which differs from the hidden photon considered by the inclusion of an axial-vector coupling, the angular distribution of the polarized differential cross-section of $e^+ e^- \to Z_d \gamma$ can be used to distinguish between the vector and axial-vector couplings~\cite{Lee:2020tpn}.
+We focus on longitudinal beam polarizations here, but for electron and positron beams with transversal polarization the information from the azimuthal angular distribution can be used to further discriminate between background and signal~\cite{Renard:1981es,Hikasa:1985qi,Ananthanarayan:2004xf}.